Train working systems – I

 Mechanically operated interlocking

-The most prevalent systems today [2003] are still mechanical interlocking schemes that coordinate the positions of the levers controlling the points with the signals governing that section of track and connected branches, loops, or sidings.
+These schemes coordinate the positions of the levers controlling the points with the signals governing that section of track and connected branches, loops, or sidings.
+Until the 90s, these were the most common type of interlocking found on IR’s less busy routes.

 Manually operated interlocking

 This is a form of mechanical interlocking as well, but relies on the signalman to move about from one set of points and signals to another carrying with him the keys used to operate them.
-At small stations and on less busy branch lines various forms of manually operated mechanical interlocking are still [11/03] widespread.
-At points controlling catch sidings in hilly areas, often the interlocking is manual where the driver has to use a key provided by the stationmaster or signalman of the last station before the siding -- the key is inserted into the interlock box which notifies the signal cabin and the points are then set for the main line and the signal is pulled off, giving the train authority to proceed.
+At small stations and on less busy branch lines various forms of manually operated mechanical interlocking were widespread even in the mid-2000s.
+At points controlling catch sidings in hilly areas, often the interlocking is manual where the driver has to use a key provided by the stationmaster or signalman of the last station before the siding – the key is inserted into the interlock box which notifies the signal cabin and the points are then set for the main line and the signal is pulled off, giving the train authority to proceed.
 (This system is common in many hilly areas, although busier lines with catch sidings are being provided with automatically operating delayed signals where the points are controlled by a timer and are set to the main line only after the train has halted for the prescribed period of time.)

 Even as of the late 1980s one had only to go a few kilometers outside any big city along a railway line to spot tiny signal cabins or block huts along quiet lines where all the action was done by the signalman unlocking and locking points and pulling off signals after talking on the magneto-telephone to his counterpart at the next signal ahead.

-Hepper's Key Instruments and similar key dispensing instruments were and probably still are in wide use for operating points manually.
-Depending on the state of the block instrument and the interlocking set up for the local layout of lines, these instruments would dispense a key only when the appropriate combination of signals had been set; the key would then be used to unlock points to divert a train on to a loop, for instance -- and while the points were so set, that key would not be released and the signals could not be changed
+Hepper’s Key Transmitter Instruments and similar key dispensing instruments were in wide use for operating points manually.
+Depending on the state of the block instrument and the interlocking set up for the local layout of lines, these instruments would dispense a key only when the appropriate combination of signals had been set; the key would then be used to unlock points to divert a train on to a loop, for instance – and while the points were so set, that key would not be released and the signals could not be changed.
+Hepper’s Key Transmittters and other key interlocking systems (Annett’s Key, etc.) allowed for operating interlocked ground frames and points outside the range of direct mechanically connected operation.

 A common system in use was Sequential Key Interlocking, which saved on the installation of point rodding and instead relied on the signalman walking over with a key to lock or unlock points.
 As an example, consider a station with a main line and a loop line.
 To receive a train on the main line, a key is inserted into the signal frame in the cabin or platform, which allows the Outer and Home signals of the station to be pulled off.